 Finding accommodation easily in Madrid is all about timing.
-Of course this is not always easy to control but if you do have more of a choice in the matter there are definitely better and worse times to be looking for accommodation in Spain’s capital.
-If you arrive in February for example, you should have quite a few valuable options to choose from, and If you arrive in summer you will have your choice of those same places but for half the price (not many people can hack a full madrileño summer).
+Of course, this is not always easy to control but if you do have more of a choice in the matter there are definitely better and worse times to be looking for accommodation in Spain’s capital.
+If you arrive in February for example, you should have quite a few valuable options to choose from, and if you arrive in summer you will have your choice of those same places but for half the price (not many people can hack a full madrileño summer).
 However, if you arrive in September or October, you will have a real-life struggle on your hands.
 This is the start of term for many students but it also coincides with the multitude of English teachers that arrive all at once.
 You can be lucky of course, but there are certainly horror stories about people living for a couple of months in hostels before being able to find anything suitable (which to be honest, I think they quite enjoyed actually).
-So, if you have at all the choice, arrive a little sooner or at least prepare yourself mentally a little hardship.
+So, if you have the choice at all, arrive a little sooner or at least prepare yourself mentally a little hardship.

 Madrid is a big city with around 3.2 million inhabitants.
 Obviously, not everyone lives in the centre.
 The transport links are definitely up to commuting standards (think much cleaner, faster and cheaper than the London tube system).
 Having said that, it is not too expensive to live in the centre and you will perhaps appreciate the city so much more if you are next to its beating heart.
 A large amount of newcomers to Madrid chose to live a 40 minute (maximum) walk away from Puerta del Sol.
 This, unlike other capital cities, is very feasible without even having to sell a kidney.
 That being said, there is no point living too close to Sol…the hordes of tourist will eventually begin to annoy even the most relaxed of humans.
-Try close districts like Malasaña, Huertas, Chueca and Chamberi on the more expensive scale, with Lavapies, Moncloa and La Latina being on the slightly cheaper end.
+Try close districts like Malasaña, Huertas, Chueca and Chamberí on the more expensive scale, with Lavapies, Moncloa and La Latina being on the slightly cheaper end.
 There are many more to choose from but these are all very vibrant as well as reasonably priced neighbourhoods.

 Prices for a shared flat or studio will obviously always depend on how central the flat is (and yes, it will always be a flat) and in what condition it is in.
 For a reasonable place, relatively central, you can expect to pay between 350-450 euros for shared accommodation (not including bills).
 If you are looking for a studio flat it will be 500 euros plus.
 Prices in Madrid are a lot more expensive than many other cities in Spain (not including Barcelona which is roughly similar in price) but still much cheaper than most major capital cities in Europe, in my experience anyway.